Are you thinking about opening a 529 College Savings Account for your grandchild?

 In this case, be sure to write down the account information when you open the account so you can send in a check when you wish.

 Some 529 accounts even send out “deposit checks” that can be given to relatives who want to make a deposit.
 Be sure to ask if this is an option.

 Of course, this strategy only works if you are confident your child will use the money as intended and not used for something else.

 Where to Open a 529 Account for Your Grandchild

-If you think a 529 College Savings Plan may not be the best option for your grandchild for any reason, you can choose from several other saving and investing options for college.
+If you think a 529 College Savings Plan may not be the best option for your grandchild for any reason, you can always choose from several other saving and investing options.

-Either way, time is of the essence.
-Whether you opt to save in a 529 or somewhere else, the best thing you can do is start saving right away.
+Whether you use a 529 plan or something else, start saving right away.
 Your grandchild may be an infant or toddler now, but college will be here before you know it.